BrandSafwayTauber2022/boilerplate/README.md

 # boilerplate
-Standard files to add into new GitHub repositories
+Standard .gitignore and .pre-commit-config.yaml files to use with BrandSafway projects.
+Also contains a sample pytest setup.

 ## Quick Start
 To get started quickly, follow these simple steps to run an automated bash script: